dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 });
 ```

 So after rendering the component, we need to do our checks afterwards.
 We basically can check that the number of input boxes is the same as the `valueLength`.
-To query all the input boxes, it is advisable to use [`screen`](https://testing-library.com/docs/queries/about/#screen) methods from Testing Library, and in our case we can use `.queryAllByRole('textbox')`, which returns an array of elements that have `textbox` as a role.
-To learn more about queries in Testing Library, you can go [here](https://testing-library.com/docs/queries/about).
+To query all the input boxes, it is advisable to use [`screen`](https://testing-library.com/docs/queries/about/#screen) methods from Testing Library, and in our case we can use `.queryAllByRole('textbox')`, which returns an array of elements that have `textbox` as the role.
+To learn more about queries in the Testing Library, you can go [here](https://testing-library.com/docs/queries/about).

 ```tsx
 ...